fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/extensions.md

 datasets with as many information elements as necessary, as required by the applicable implementation context.

-APPENDIX A provides a rulebook and detailed guidance for creating extensions.
+[This chapter](how-to-create-fixm-extension/initial-download-and-setup.md) provides a rulebook and detailed guidance for creating extensions.

 ## Ignoring extension data